LLM4Cov: Execution-Aware Agentic Learning for High-coverage Testbench Generation: Acknowledgment

 \subsection{Benchmark and Metrics}

-\textbf{Benchmark.} We evaluate our method on task \texttt{cid012} from the CVDP benchmark~\cite{pinckney2025comprehensive}, which contains 83 independent hardware repositories.
+\textbf{Benchmark.} We evaluate our method on 2 benchmarks: \textbf{CVDP-ECov.} We selected task \texttt{cid012} from the CVDP benchmark~\cite{pinckney2025comprehensive}, which contains 83 independent hardware repositories.
 In the original setting, a testbench is generated solely from a natural-language design specification and evaluated based on whether its achieved coverage exceeds a specialist-defined threshold.
 In our adaptation, only the evaluation protocol differs.
-Specifically, the full hardware repository is made visible to the LLM during testbench generation rather than restricting inputs to the specification alone.
-This protocol better reflects practical verification workflows that rely on both coverage feedback and hardware code.
-We refer to this setting as \textbf{CVDP-ECov}.
+Specifically, the full hardware repository is made visible to the LLM rather than specification only.
+This protocol better reflects practical verification workflows that rely on both coverage feedback and hardware code. \textbf{AutoEval-ECov.} Following CorrectBench~\cite{qiu2025correctbench}, we transformed VerilogEval~\cite{liu2023verilogeval} into a testbench coverage optimization benchmark by offering golden RTL and problem specification as input.
+As a result, we got 156 more tasks to be evaluated on, with same format as CVDP-ECov.

 \textbf{Evaluation metrics.} We report three metrics: